 Face coverings in public transport

-The Public Health Agency of Sweden recommends that passengers who are 16 years old or older wear a face covering during rush hour on public transport from 7 January to reduce the spread of Covid-19.
+The Public Health Agency of Sweden and regional authorities recommends that passengers who are 16 years old or older wear a face covering on public transport to reduce the spread of Covid-19.

 Västtrafik adjusts the number of tram departures